harmony-one/s/progress/rikako-hatoya.md

+2024-01-23 Tue: Assisted Julia with the Telegram embedded wallet (searched relevant chain names on CoinGecko and added them as transaction options).
+Looked into/worked on debugging the setup for our forked iOS Telegram.
+Reverse searched for "1666600000" on GitHub and researched ecosystem projects using our mainnet (added to [Notion](https://www.notion.so/harmonyone/Master-Sheet-88c9a7016be04cb4a711cd97a53ec703).)

 2024-01-22 Mon: Researched Unisat, Argent and Thor chain.
 Tested telegram embedded wallets/chat bots such as Unibot, Boxbet and Banabot.
 Researched on flips (Harmony's Q1 goal) for cross-chain.

 ---